VS

 Justice Cunningham (2013) win rate: 60.0%

-Right now, Brock Purdy holds the top spot in the Greatest Mr. Irrelevants of All Time league.
-You can see how he stacks up against the others on the GOAT List.
+Brock Purdy currently holds the title of the top contender in the Greatest Mr. Irrelevants of All Time.
+You can see how he stacks up against other legends and underdogs on the GOAT List.